binkley/homebrewery-files/witch.md

   A safe space from magic and the natural elements.
   It&rsquo;s not much, but better than nothing and a fireball.
   Would you pass the biscuits?

-- **Mass Cure Wounds** <br>
-  Significant healing for up to six creatures.
-  You get healing, and you get healing, and &hellip; _everyone_ gets healing!
-  Did I remember to use _Beacon of Hope_ first?

 - **Mordenkainen&rsquo;s Private Sanctum** <br>
   Within these wards, your guests and secrets are safe.